kreait/code-challenge-event-sourcing/README.md

 The application should have the following features:

 * A contacts list is a collection of contacts.
-* A contact is a natural person or a company.
+* A contact is either a natural person or a company.
 * A person has a name and can be renamed.
 * A company has a name and can be renamed.
 * A person can be part of a company.